When stress levels are low, life is good. Amazing sleep. Unbelievable focus. Unwavering motivation. A rockin sex drive.

 Life becomes miserable.
 Take those colors and fade them to black and white.

-And while these hard-hitting stresses are more common than ever in our modern lifestyles, there ARE powerful steps you can take to combat them.
+And while hard-hitting stress is super common in our modern lifestyle, there ARE steps you can take to combat them.

 What Does It Take To Lower Stress?